Assets

 No

-Gross floor area in square feet or square meters Important to add if using Brightest's "Easy Space Convert" (or "Auto-Estimate Environmental Footprint" in CSV import form)
+Gross floor area metric unit (square feet or square meters) Important to add if using Brightest's "Easy Space Convert" (or "Auto-Estimate Environmental Footprint" in CSV import form)

 No

-Unit for gross floor area measurement (square feet or meters) Important to add if using Brightest's "Easy Space Convert" (or "Auto-Estimate Environmental Footprint" in CSV import form).
+The number of square feet or square meters your asset, site, or building has in terms of gross floor area.
+The unit (square feet or square meters) should be selected above.
+Important to add if using Brightest's "Easy Space Convert" (or "Auto-Estimate Environmental Footprint" in CSV import form).

 Location type